 In this inspiration roundup I’ve gathered together examples of eCommerce designs, showcasing how they place focus on their products to build better experiences.

-Take Wonderland’s Store’s product page.
+Take Juniqe's wall art prints.
 As you’re scrolling through their products the images are very focused.
-There is a single image of a print, or a sweatshirt, always with the same light gray background.
+Images are presented in a clean manner with a white border for each item.
 This allows the products to speak for themselves.
-In the case of Wonderland’s Store it’s the lovely illustrations of famous figures.
-The prints are friendly and super colourful.
+The prints are friendly and super colorful.
 This is one way to show off enticing content.

 Another site that has great content is that of an artist Jason Ratliff.
 On his homepage, he’s organized his art by type.
 As you scroll, the different types of artwork pass you by and catch your gaze.
 This effect wouldn’t be the same if the different collections were displayed interchangeably and all at once.
 This is important because it allows the content to make an impression on the user one at a time.